Working with Multiple Graphs

 with graphs("./data") as gm:

-# Create graphs
+# Create new graphs (raises FileExistsError if already exists)

 social = gm.create("social")